akikoogawa7/EO-Workflow/README.md

 # Earth Observation Exploration

-An exploration into Sentinel Hub and EO workflow services.
+An exploration into Sentinel Hub's API services.

 ### Examples
 #### True colour visualisation of Skomer Island in Pembrokeshire, Wales